 My kids love waffles, but if I’m honest, there comes a point in parenthood where you think, “Can I just eat some adult food?
 I’m so tired of waffles and chicken nuggets!”

 Well, now you know how to freeze and preserve your Zucchini harvest this year.
-Plus, you also have three great recipes to help you utilize that harvest.
+Plus, you also have 3 great recipes to help you utilize that harvest.